 Grandfather Mountain Vineyard

 Grandfather Mountain Vineyard started in 2003 and officially opened to the public in 2011.
 Spanning over five acres of grapevines located at a 3,300 feet elevation, this North Carolina vineyard overlooks the profile of Grandfather Mountain.

 Some of the grape varieties they grow are Pinot Gris, Chardonnay, Pinot Noir, Cabernet Sauvignon, Cabernet Franc, St. Croix, Lando Noir, Chambourcin, and Vidal Blanc.

-Visit their tasting room Wednesday to Monday where you can try their wines and bring a picnic for the whole family to enjoy (including your leashed furry friends).
-Enjoy a food truck from a local restaurant and live music every Sunday during the spring and summer months.
+Visit their Banner Elk tasting room from Wednesday to Monday where you can try their wines and bring a picnic for the whole family to enjoy (including your leashed furry friends).
+Enjoy a local food truck and live music every Sunday during the spring and summer months.